idaShobs/destirec-composite/README.md

 │   └── Pre_Emo_data.csv
 ├── logs
 │   ├── input*
+│   └── results: Different csv files and pickle file of results obtained
+├── src
-│   └── results*
+│    └── DestiRec.py: Main class for destination recommendation algorithm
-└── DestiRec.py: Main class for destination recommendation algorithm └── evaluation.py: Class used for evaluating the different variants └── main.ipnyb: Notebook for example run of algorithm using feasibility based initialization └── PreEmo.py: Data extraction, transformation and load routine └── requirements.txt: used to install require modules └── variants_evaluation.ipynb: Notebook used for running evaluations
+│    └── evaluation.py: Class used for evaluating the different variants │    └── main.ipnyb: Notebook for example run of algorithm using feasibility based initialization │    └── PreEmo.py: Data extraction, transformation and load routine │    └── variants_evaluation.ipynb: Notebook used for running evaluations ├── requirements.txt: used to install require modules
 ```